The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Radii and filtrations by the radii

 \begin{definition} Let $\mathcal{T}$ be a set, and let $f:X\to\mathcal{T}$ be a function.
-We call $S$-\emph{controlling graph} (or $S$-\emph{skeleton}) of $f$ the set $\Gamma_{S}(f)$ of points $x\in X$ that admit no neighborhoods\footnote{Note that $D(x)$ is not a neighborhood of $x$ in $X$.} $D$ in $X$ such that \begin{enumerate} \item $D$ is a virtual disk; \item $f$ is constant on $D$; \item $D\cap \Gamma_S=\emptyset$ (or equivalently $D\cap S=\emptyset$). \end{enumerate} In particular $\Gamma_S\subseteq\Gamma_S(f)$. \end{definition} \begin{remark} The graph $\Gamma_{S}(f)$ is different from the locus defined as the complement of the union of the open subsets of $X$ on which $f$ is constant.
+We call $S$-\emph{controlling graph} (or $S$-\emph{skeleton}) of $f$ the set $\Gamma_{S}(f)$ of points $x\in X$ that admit no neighborhoods\footnote{Note that $D(x)$ is not a neighborhood of $x$ in $X$.} $D$ in $X$ such that \begin{enumerate} \item $D$ is a virtual open disk; \item $f$ is constant on $D$; \item $D\cap \Gamma_S=\emptyset$ (or equivalently $D\cap S=\emptyset$). \end{enumerate} In particular $\Gamma_S\subseteq\Gamma_S(f)$. \end{definition} \begin{remark} The graph $\Gamma_{S}(f)$ is different from the locus defined as the complement of the union of the open subsets of $X$ on which $f$ is constant.
 Indeed $f$ can be constant along some segments in $\Gamma_{S}(f)$, and hence on the corresponding annulus in $X$.
-This is because the definition involves only disks on which $f$ is constant, and not arbitrary subsets. \end{remark} We denote by $\Gamma_{S,i}(\Fs)$ the controlling graph of the function $\R_{S,i}(-,\Fs)$.
+This is due to the fact that the definition of $\Gamma(f)$ involves only disks on which $f$ is constant, and not arbitrary subsets. \end{remark} We denote by $\Gamma_{S,i}(\Fs)$ the controlling graph of the function $\R_{S,i}(-,\Fs)$.
 By definition